 You may need to get screened earlier or more frequently if:

 - You or a close relative had colorectal polyps or colorectal cancer.

 - You have an inflammatory bowel disease such as Crohn’s disease or ulcerative colitis.

 - You have a genetic syndrome such as familial adenomatous polyposis (FAP), or Lynch Syndrome.

 Eye Examination for Glaucoma

-Commonly known as the “silent thief of sight’, glaucoma is caused by increased pressure in the eye that leads to irreversible optic nerve damage.
+Commonly known as the “silent thief of sight”, glaucoma is caused by increased pressure in the eye that leads to irreversible optic nerve damage.
 The initial vision loss in glaucoma is mainly peripheral and not obvious.
-As you get older, your central and reading are affected.
+As you get older, your central vision and reading are affected.

-You may not experience any symptoms until late in the disease when most of the vision is irreversibly lost.
+You may not experience any symptoms until the disease reaches the late stages, when most of the vision is irreversibly lost.